 We are a high-volume program, consistently performing about 500 total procedures each year.

-Our results for many common operations as compared with published national averages are below.
 For information on the conditions treated, click here.

 Cardiac catheterization plays a major role in the success of our Congenital Cardiovascular Disease Program.
 Many cases of congenital heart disease are treated solely by intervention in the catheterization laboratory without need for surgery.
 Interventional catheterization is also employed to improve surgical results and to rescue patients who are struggling after complex surgeries.
 Furthermore, diagnostic catheterization is essential to provide precise diagnosis in cases when other imaging modalities are not definitive.